 To support students working towards the higher UK certificates or towards the National Diploma, the NDB Board run a week-long residential Advanced Course and a variety of regular two-day Short Courses.
 These course provide access to facilities and tuition not normally available and are designed to complement study through practical work and discussion.

-The NDB are pleased to confirm that both 2019 & 2020 will be examination years.
-Applications are now invited.
+The NDB are pleased to confirm that 2021 will be the next examination year.

 Advanced Course, June 2021

-The 2019 Advanced Course will take place from TBD to TBD June with the themes of Disease, Dissection, Entomology, and Swarm Control.
+The 2021 Advanced Course will take place TBD with the themes of Disease, Dissection, Entomology, and Swarm Control.
 The course is held at Pershore Horticultural College, near Evesham, and provides a week of immersive and educational beekeeping.
 Read more.

 Beekeepers in the UK are encouraged to visit the National Bee Unit’s BeeBase website to receive the latest advice on bee health and husbandry.
 Read more